Government AI Governance Consulting

 Governance

-Organisational structure, policies, processes, roles, responsibilities and risk management frameworks.
+Organisational structure, policies, processes, roles, responsibilities, and risk management frameworks.
+Emphasises cross-functional expertise, leadership commitment, and mandatory staff training across the organisation.

 2